Get ready to revamp your ab workout routine with this list of effective ab exercises for women.

-Lie flat on your back on a mat and fully extend your legs.
+- Lie flat on your back on a mat and fully extend your legs.
 Stretch your arms behind you before you begin.

 14. Scissor Crunch

-- Bend your knees 45 degrees and draw them into your ribs.
-This makes it easier for you to pull your navel in toward your spine and actively press your lower back flat on the ground.
+- Bend your knees, drawing them into your ribs; this will make it easier for you to pull your navel in toward your spine and actively press your lower back flat on the ground.

-Lift both legs straight up toward the ceiling, continuing to keep your abs engaged and pressing your lower back into the ground.
+- Lift both legs straight up toward the ceiling, continuing to keep your abs engaged and pressing your lower back into the ground.

 15. Rolling Plank

-- Continue from side to side for 10-12 reps on each side
+- Continue from side to side for 10-12 reps on each side.

 16. Plank Side Tuck

 - Repeat as quickly as you can.
 This time jump into the outside of your left hand and continue alternating for 12-15 reps on each side.

 17. Diagonal Plank

-Keeping torso stable, lift your right arm up and slightly out on the diagonal.
-Hold this position for two seconds, then return to elbow plank.
-Repeat with the left arm.
-This completes one rep. Do two 12-15 reps on each side.
+- Keeping your torso stable, lift your right arm up and slightly out on the diagonal.
+Hold this position for two seconds, then return to your high plank.

 18. Crunch Clap

-Repeat and complete 10-12 reps for 2-3 sets.
+- Repeat and complete 10-12 reps for 2-3 sets.

 - Return to the starting position and repeat the movement until you complete 10-12 reps.
 Switch sides and complete 2-3 sets total.

 21. Side V-Up

 - Lower yourself back to the floor with control.
 That’s one rep. Continue for 12-15 reps.
 Then switch sides and repeat on the other side.

 22. One-Leg Plank

-Keep your body balanced in that position and hold for 10-20 seconds.
+- Keep your body balanced in that position and hold for 10-20 seconds.
 Lower your leg and return to the starting position.